knowles28/knowles28/README.md

 - 🏠 Based in Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿
 - 🎓 Currently studying at CodeClan
-- 📫 How to reach me: jackmhknowles@gmail.com
+- 🍱 Huge fan of spicy Asian food
+- 📫 Reach me on LinkedIn: https://www.linkedin.com/in/jackknowles1/